nsidc/earthaccess/README.md

 # **earthaccess** 🌍
-A Python library to search and access NASA datasets
+A python library to search, download or stream NASA Earthdata data with just a few lines of code.

 <p align="center">